EvasiveXkiller/SoundWave/README.md

 Shuffles the queue if there is enough songs

+### repeat

+`aliases: repeat, loop`

+Toggles through all the different loop modes.

 ### repeattrack

-`aliases: repeattrack, repeatt, repeatsong, repeatthis, loopt, lt, looptrack, loopsong, lc`
+`aliases: repeattrack, repeatt, replay, repeatsong, repeatthis, loopt, lt, looptrack, loopsong, lc`

 Repeats the current track only